 Disability Services - terms and definitions Criminal history screening The Disability Services Act 2006 outlines the criminal history screening requirements for people engaged by department funded non-government service providers.
 All persons who are employed or proposed to be employed (including volunteers) by a department funded non-government disability service provider at a service outlet needs to be screened.
 Harm Harm is defined in the Disability Services Act 2006 as: Physical harm to the person; or A serious risk of physical harm to the person; or Damage to property involving a serious risk of physical harm to the person.
 Individualised plan (also referred to as a care plan) A document in writing between the service and a service user, their family, guardian, advocate or financial manager about the disability services to be delivered to the service user which includes how those services will be delivered to meet the service user's identified goals.
 Person with a disability Persons with disability include those who have an intellectual, psychiatric, cognitive, neurological, sensory or physical impairment that is permanent or likely to be permanent.
 Yellow card If an application for criminal history screening is approved, a person will receive a positive notice and a Yellow Card or Yellow Card Exemption (if they are also the holder of a Blue Card) A positive notice remains current for three years from the date of issue, unless it is suspended or cancelled earlier because of a change in criminal history or in the case of a Yellow Card Exemption, if their Blue Card expires or is cancelled or suspended.
-A positive notice means a person can work in regulated employment for DCDSS or a funded non-government service provider at a service outlet.
-Child Safety, Youth and Women - terms and definitions Domestic and family violence When one person in a relationship uses violence or abuse to control the other person.
+A positive notice means a person can work in regulated employment for DSDSATSIP or a funded non-government service provider at a service outlet.

+Domestic and Family Violence - terms and definitions Domestic and family violence When one person in a relationship uses violence or abuse to control the other person.
 Domestic and family violence is usually an ongoing pattern of behaviour aimed at controlling a partner through fear.
 It can involve emotional, psychological, financial, physical or sexual abuse.

-Community and Seniors - terms and definitions Assertive outreach Assertive outreach provides an immediate response to individuals who may be hard to engage or who do not present to required support services of their own volition.
-Community Support Services that promote greater public awareness of social issues and enhance individual and community group capacity.
-Elder abuse Any act within a relationship of trust which results in harm to an older person.
+Seniors - terms and definitions Elder abuse Any act within a relationship of trust which results in harm to an older person.
 It can be emotional, psychological, financial, physical or sexual abuse, or neglect.
-Financial literacy and resilience Services that support people to better respond to financial stresses, personal issues and cost of living expenses.
-Includes services provided by financial resilience workers and financial counsellors.
-Rest and recovery services Rest and recovery services provide a safe, monitored and culturally appropriate place for people to sober up; a reduced risk of harm from being intoxicated in public places; an alternative to being held in police custody for public intoxication offences; and support to access services that would help the person to give up or reduce drinking.